ArticOff/nitrogen/README.md

 The generator can be used in versions later than 2.6.

-The project is under development
+The project is under development.

 # NitroGenFree